xiv3r/DEVIL-TWIN_esp8266/README.md

 ## FEATURES :
 * Now you can control web interface with simple android app **NEW
+* Added .bin file for flash with android phone🖤 **NEW
 * Dark themed UI
 * WIFI Refresh button (without reloading the page manually)
 * Wi-Fi Signal Strength show with -dbm